 Were you recently arrested for a marijuana crime in Lexington?
 Violations carry harsh penalties in Kentucky, despite the relaxation of marijuana laws across the U.S. As the experienced Lexington marijuana crimes lawyer at Oakley & Oakley, LLC, I can help you defend yourself aggressively.
-My name is Jay Oakley, and I’ve been fighting to protect the rights of clients in Lexington, Kentucky, for more than 15 years.
+My name is Jay Oakley, and I’ve been fighting to protect the rights of clients in Lexington, Kentucky, for nearly 20 years.
 My reputation as an elite trial lawyer is well-known.
 When I walk into the courtroom, prosecutors know that it won’t be easy to get a conviction.
 Your future is too important to trust just any lawyer with your criminal defense.
 Call my law offices today for a free consultation with me, a lawyer who is experienced in handling cases involving marijuana charges.

 How Can Oakley & Oakley, LLC, Help If You Were Arrested For A Marijuana Crime In Lexington, Kentucky?

 States across the U.S. are decriminalizing marijuana possession.
 Kentucky has yet to follow suit.
 Even possession of a small amount of marijuana remains a crime.
 If you’re charged with a Lexington drug crime, you could face jail time and steep financial penalties.
 I can fight to minimize the fallout.
 When you hire me, I will:

 - Ensure you understand all of your legal options and rights